moharram82/Asus-ZenBook-Pro-UX501JW-Hackintosh/README.md

     - Network Stack [Disabled]

 ### Boot menu
-- Launch CSM [Enabled], it does not matter if enabled or disabled except for the CLOVER boot menu resolution, to get higher resolution set this option to disabled without installing `CsmVideoDxe-64.efi` driver.
+- Launch CSM [Enabled], it does not matter if enabled or disabled except for the CLOVER boot menu resolutions, to get higher resolutions set this option to disabled without installing `CsmVideoDxe-64.efi` driver.

 ### Security menu
 - I/O Interface Security